Hyundai Ioniq 5 N: Can Software Truly Simulate a Gearbox Feeling?

 A key industry figure is the 84-kWh battery capacity paired with an 800V architecture, allowing for sustained high-current discharges that make these rapid software-driven torque shifts possible without overheating the power electronics.
 In track testing, these "virtual shifts" have shown to help drivers time their braking and corner entries better, as they rely on auditory and haptic cues rather than just staring at a digital speedometer.

-The Pitfalls of Sterile Performance
+Sterile Performance Risks

 When manufacturers focus solely on 0–60 mph times, they often ignore the "feedback loop" that defines a driver's car.
 The primary issue with early performance EVs was the "one-speed" monotony.
 Without gear changes, the brain lacks the traditional markers of speed progression, which often leads to "speed masking"—where a driver enters a corner significantly faster than intended because the sensory inputs (sound and vibration) don't match the velocity.